briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

         monitoring shall not exceed one year.

         2. _(B)_ Notwithstanding the fines provided for in Ohio R.C.
-[Chapter 2929][ORC Chapter 2929], a fine of not less than five hundred dollars ($500.00) and not more than two thousand five hundred dollars ($2,500).
+[Chapter 2929][ORC 2929], a fine of not less than five hundred dollars ($500.00) and not more than two thousand five hundred dollars ($2,500).

         3. _(C)_ A license suspension under subsection (e) of this section.